sharifhsn/sharifhsn.github.io/content/routing-algorithms.md

 The BGP protocol additionally has many attributes that indicate the characteristics of a prefix:

-1. ORIGIN: advertises the origiin of an announcement and prefix injection.
+1. ORIGIN: advertises the origin of an announcement and prefix injection.
 This is manually configured by intra-routing protocols.

 2. AS_PATH: a link of ASes which is the path of ASes that the prefix has traveled to.
 This is useful for detecting loops and selecting shorter routes of ASes.

 3. NEXT_HOP: the hop field is when you cross the AS boundary.
 After you cross, the next hop value is the next AS you need to get to in order to get to the destination router.
 The reason this is important is because the IP packets within an AS can travel in any order irrespective of BGP, so the intra-routing algorithm can decide where to go based on this value.
+This becomes significant when a network experiences *transit traffic* and different networks are using that network as an intermediary.
+In order to get the packet to exit the network as quickly as possible, BGP can make the decision to send the packet through non-BGP routers if it's a faster way to make the packet leave the network.

 4. MED: stands for Multi-Exit Discriminator.
 If ASes are connected via multiple links, the AS that receives a prefix uses this value to discriminate between exits, with a lower value being better.